Access services directory

-National Foundation for the Deaf and Hard of Hearing
+National Foundation for Deaf & Hard of Hearing

-This organisation promotes the interests of Deaf and hearing impaired New Zealanders.
+This organisation promotes the interests of Deaf and hard of hearing New Zealanders.
 It provides information about deafness, hearing impairment, noise injury, tinnitus, audiologists, hearing tests, hearing aids, grants and scholarships.
 It also encourages New Zealanders to protect and preserve their hearing.

 New Zealand Federation of Disability Information Centres

 Do you want to know where to hire a ramp or a wheelchair?
 How to contact a Sign Language interpreter?
 Or how to reach your local disabled community?
 NZFDIC provides an information and referral system through a network of independent, community-based centres throughout New Zealand.

 This national Māori health and disability service provider is driven by and for Māori disabled consumers and their whānau.
 It’s a member-based society open to any person (disabled, non-disabled, Māori and Non-Māori) who supports the vision: to improve the quality of life of kāpo (blind) Māori and their whānau.

 Office for Disability Issues

 The Office for Disability Issues provides support for the Minister for Disability Issues.
 It promotes and monitors implementation of the New Zealand Disability Strategy and leads policy development across government.
 It also publicises events and conferences of interest to disabled people, including arts events and artistic achievements.
 Its website is a useful resource for information on disability issues.